Do smart locks need power?

 Another part of the fully automatic smart lock products uses a relatively old form of an external high-power motor to drive the lock body, so the power consumption is relatively large.

 This smart lock battery power supply method is mainly used in fully automatic smart locks that have only become popular in two or three years.
-Refer to mobile phone battery for stability and durability.
+Refer to mobile phone batteries for stability and durability.

 The explosion of lithium batteries is not a patent for mobile phones, and smart locks are also available (there is almost no safety hazard with dry batteries); watch the video.